Jackie and Bruce to the Rescue: Reception

-The movie received general negative critiques towards from the audiences.
-Imdb gave the score out of 4.5/10.
+The movie received generally negative reviews from the audience.
+IMDb gave the score out of 4.5/10.
 "You’d think a film featuring a Bruce Lee clone AND a Jackie Chan clone (not to mention maverick exploitation producer Dick Randall’s name on the credits) would be a lot of fun, but well, no, it’s not."

 Home media

 The film was first introduced to the home DVD media around 2004.
 The remastered edition was discovered from Baidu.com with full Mandarin dubbed version.